SeisSCOPED/mspass-geo-backend/README.md

 ## Notes

 - The notebook generation uploads using Jupyter’s REST API, so the server must be accessible and token-authenticated.
+- Avoid setting DEFAULT_NOTEBOOK_SERVER_URL to localhost or 127.0.0.1 when using Docker.
+Inside a Docker container, localhost refers only to the container itself — not the host machine and not other containers.

 ## License